Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Implementation Details

 \begin{quote} \textit{Generate at most 3 simple subject-verb-object prompt where subject’s word is exactly `1 person' and object's image is given.
 You should use diverse and general word but no pronoun for subject.
 Generated prompt must align with common sense.
 Verb must be simple as possible, and should depict physical interaction between subject and object.
 Also, only the interaction with given object is allowed, and no other objects should be introduced in the prompt.} \end{quote}

+For 3D objects of which category is already known (generally for objects obtained from SketchFab~\cite{SketchFab}), we use ChatGPT~\cite{chatgpt} to generate prompts for human-object interaction using the following query template:

+\begin{quote} \textit{Generate at most 3 simple subject-verb-object prompt where subject’s word is exactly ‘1 person’ and object's word is exactly }`\{\textbf{category}\}'. \textit{You should use diverse and general word but no pronoun for subject.
+Generated prompt align with common sense.
+Verb must be simple as possible, and should depict physical interaction between subject and object.
+Also, only the interaction with given object is allowed, and no other objects should be introduced in the prompt.} \end{quote}

-We do not augment the prompt except ``\textit{full body}'', where we empirically find this augmentation useful when generating the whole human body instead of a zoom-in shot of body parts (e.g., hand).
-We provide examples of generated HOI prompts in Tab.~\ref{tab:generatedhoiprompts}.
+We do not augment the prompt except ``\textit{full body}'' at the end, where we empirically find this augmentation useful when generating the whole human body instead of a zoom-in shot of body parts (\emph{e.g.}, face, hand).
+The generated prompts usually describe different types of HOI, which allows our pipeline to generate diverse 3D HOI samples by altering the input prompt or varying inpainting masks in multiview renderings, as shown in Fig.~\ref{fig:sample_diversity}.

-\subsubsection{Adaptive Mask Inpainting}
+\subsection{Adaptive Mask Inpainting}

-While we use a publicly available inpainting diffusion model (RealisticVision~\cite{Rombach_2022_CVPR,realisticvision}), we note that our adaptive mask algorithm is applicable to any inpainting diffusion model.
-We sample images with 45$\sim$50 denoising steps using DDIM~\cite{ddim} scheduler, with a classifier-free guidance scale of $11.0$.
-During Adaptive Mask Inpainting, we dilate the adaptive mask using $3 \times 3$ kernel $k$ with $n_t$ times repeat:
+The full pipeline of \textit{Adaptive Mask Inpainting} algorithm is described in Algorithm.~\ref{algo1:adaptivemaskinpaintingalgorithm}.
+We use a publicly available inpainting diffusion model (RealisticVision~\cite{Rombach_2022_CVPR,realisticvision}) in our implementation, although we note that our adaptive mask algorithm can be applied to any inpainting diffusion model.
+We use classifier-free guidance scale of $11.0$, and apply DDIM~\cite{ddim} scheduler of $T=50$ timesteps with denoising strength set between $0.9\sim1.0$.

+As the sequence of denoised image latents $\{x_t\}_{t=T}^0$ progresses (\emph{i.e.}, $t: T\xrightarrow[]{}0$), the quality of the predicted denoised image $\hat{x}_0$ improves over the progress of timestep, thus the low-level structure of the target prompt (\emph{i.e.}, human) becomes more apparent (as shown in Fig.~\ref{fig:adaptivemaskinpainting}).
+This allows us to ground the inpainting region for the next timestep ($m_{t-1}$) around that low-level structure by predicting the region using off-the-shelf segmentation model~\cite{pointrend}.
+Note that we use the initial inpainting mask ($m_{\text{default}}$) if the structure is not detected.
+We dilate the predicted human mask to tolerate the imperfectness of the generated structure during early steps, using $3 \times 3$ kernel $k$ with $n_t$ times repeat:

 We also employ ``Provoke Schedule'' (refer to Algorithm.~\ref{algo1:adaptivemaskinpaintingalgorithm}) for faster generation speed.
 The provoke scheduler determines whether to skip the mask adaptation step ($t\in \text{ProvokeSchedule}$) or not ($t\not\in\text{ProvokeSchedule}$) during timestep $t$.
 Specifically, we use the following schedule: